wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.17.0 =
 * Added options to customize (default) WordPress messages
 * Disabled (auto) scrolling when comments are updated by "Auto update idle time"
+* Fixed compatibility to jQuery "no conflict mode"

 = 0.16.1 =
 * Bugfix for cross-domain scripting detection